tankibaj/Pagination-jQuery-Bootstrap-PHP-MySQL/README.md

 # Pagination-jQuery-Bootstrap-PHP-MySQL
 ## Installation
+1. Download all files and folder as a zip and unzip on webserver.
-1. Import "SQL Data.sql" to MySQL server.
+2. Import "SQL Data.sql" to MySQL server.
-2. Change 'username', 'password' and 'dbname' on "db.php"
+3. Change 'username', 'password' and 'dbname' on "db.php"